-In this Section, we extend the asymptotic approach of \citet{segbehoe_simultaneous_2022} to inference settings with more than one quantile of interest and to allow for one-sided testing problems.
-For the Asymptotic Multiple Contrast Test Procedure (MCTP), the main ideas are to replace $\boldsymbol\Sigma$ by $\widehat{\boldsymbol\Sigma}$ in the limit distribution in (\ref{eq:conv2}) {and to use a maximum test statistic}.
-We aim to construct multiple tests, where the global null hypothesis is rejected whenever at least one of the local hypotheses is rejected.
+In this Section, we firstly extend the asymptotic approach of \citet{segbehoe_simultaneous_2022} to inference settings with more than one quantile of interest and to allow for one-sided testing problems.
+For the asymptotic Multiple Contrast Test Procedure (MCTP), the main ideas are to replace $\boldsymbol\Sigma$ by $\widehat{\boldsymbol\Sigma}$ in the limit distribution in (\ref{eq:conv2}) to consider the asymptotic multivariate distribution of the test statistics.
 Since the local test statistics $T_n(\mathbf{h}_1,\epsilon_1), ..., T_n(\mathbf{h}_r,\epsilon_r)$ all have the same marginal limit distribution, we may choose the same critical value for all local hypotheses.
 Then, rejecting the global null hypothesis whenever a local hypothesis is rejected translates into comparing the maximum of the test statistics to the critical value.
 Hence, in order to determine the critical value for the asymptotic approach, let $(Y_1,...,Y_r)^{\prime} \sim \mathcal{N}(\mathbf{0}, \widehat{\mathbf{D}}\mathbf{H}\widehat{\boldsymbol\Sigma} \mathbf{H}^{\prime}\widehat{\mathbf{D}} )$ given the data with